DevrexLabs/memstate/src/Memstate.Docs.GettingStarted/QuickStart/readme.md

 ## Summary

 We've covered the absolute basics here, but essentially there's not much more to developing than defining the model, and writing commands and queries.
-We used an anemic model and the transaction script pattern.
+We used an anemic model and the transaction script pattern for this sample code.

 * For a full end to end working example see [QuickStartTests.cs](QuickStartTests.cs)